Certified Chemical Peels

 Chemical Peels As Anti Aging Skin Treatments, Acne treatment & Acne Scars

-If your looking for anti aging skin tips, solutions for acne that will help get rid of acne for good, or acne scar treatments that will give your skin results with longevity, chemical peels are a fantastic solution!
+So, you're looking for anti aging skin tips or a solution that will help get rid of your acne for good?
+Great, you are in the right place!
+Or are you in need of an acne scar treatment that will finally, give your skin results with longevity?
+Chemical peels are a fantastic solution!
 Here’s how they work.

-Chemical peels are an acid solution that contain a significantly lower pH level than your skin's natural pH.
-When used on your skin, a chemical peel eats away buildup on your face.
-Within 3-5 days of using a peel, the acid separates the dead skin from your face and it begins to peel off.
-This allows new skin to regenerate.
+Chemical peels are acid solutions that have a significantly lower pH level than your skin's natural pH *which is usually around a 5.0pH.
+When used on your skin, a chemical peel has the ability to dissolve the gum that holds layers of dead skin buildup on your face.
+Within 3-5 days of using a peel, the separated dead skin dries and can begin the process of peeling off your face.
+This painless process allows new skin to regenerate.
 The new skin will be smoother and less wrinkled than the old skin and may be more even in color.
 Acids are used mainly for their anti-wrinkling effect.

 With their usage the derma returns to have the thickness and sturdiness of that of a child.
 It stimulates the fibroblast, and therefore the collagen and elasticity that maintain the longevity of young and elastic skin.
 Another very popular use of acids are to help control acne and to treat acne scarring.
 Acids (salicylic is most common for this) will help to keep the dead skin at such a minimum that there is not enough to clog pores, resulting in much clearer skin.